Destiny 2 post-release content

 Year Four began with the fifth expansion, Beyond Light, released in November 2020 along with four seasonal content offerings, the first of which, Season of the Hunt, released alongside the expansion, followed by Season of the Chosen in February 2021, Season of the Splicer in May 2021, and then Season of the Lost in August 2021, which had a mid-season update, the Bungie 30th Anniversary Pack, in December 2021.
-Beyond Lights release has thus far had the largest effect on the game, as nearly half of the game's content was removed from the game and placed into what Bungie calls the Destiny Content Vault (DCV), which also includes all content from the original Destiny.
-The content that was removed from the game included Destiny 2s original base campaign, The Red War (which was replaced by a new player quest), the Curse of Osiris and Warmind expansions, and the content of Year Two's Annual Pass (with the small exception of Gambit Prime from Season of the Drifter, which was slightly tweaked and replaced the three-round Gambit and also renamed as Gambit).
-Bungie plans to cycle content in and out of the DCV, updating older areas as necessary.
+Beyond Lights release had the largest effect on the game, as nearly half of the game's content was removed and placed into what Bungie called the Destiny Content Vault (DCV), which also included all content from the original Destiny.
+The content that was removed included Destiny 2s original base campaign, The Red War (which was replaced by a new-player quest), the Curse of Osiris and Warmind expansions, and the content of Year Two's Annual Pass, with the small exception of Gambit Prime from Season of the Drifter, which was slightly tweaked and replaced the three-round Gambit and renamed as Gambit.
+Following this, Bungie cycled some content in and out of the DCV, updating older areas as necessary.

 Year Five began with the sixth expansion, The Witch Queen, which released in February 2022 along with four seasonal content offerings, the first of which, Season of the Risen, released alongside the expansion, followed by Season of the Haunted in May 2022, Season of Plunder in August 2022, and then Season of the Seraph in December 2022.
-With the release of The Witch Queen, The Tangled Shore destination and the Forsaken expansion's story campaign were rotated into the DCV, while the remaining endgame content from the Forsaken expansion, including access to its exotic gear, were repackaged as the Forsaken Pack.
+With the release of The Witch Queen, The Tangled Shore destination and Forsakens story campaign were rotated into the DCV, while the remaining endgame content from Forsaken, including access to its exotic gear, were repackaged as the Forsaken Pack.
+This content year also introduced "dungeon keys" as Years 5 though 7 had two dungeons released per year but these required a dungeon key to access them; dungeon keys were included with the deluxe editions of each expansion but could also be purchased separately.

 Year Six began with the release of the seventh expansion, Lightfall, in February 2023.
-It launched along with four seasonal content offerings, the first of which, Season of Defiance, released alongside the expansion, which was followed by Season of the Deep in May 2023, Season of the Witch in August 2023, and Season of the Wish, in November 2023, which had a mid-season update, Into the Light, in April 2024.
-Bungie stated that going forward, expansion content would no longer be removed and placed into the DCV, only the seasonal content, with some minor exceptions (e.g., the Battleground activities from some seasons, which are similar to strikes, were retained and merged into the Vanguard Operations strike playlist).
+It launched along with four seasonal content offerings, the first of which, Season of Defiance, released alongside the expansion, which was followed by Season of the Deep in May 2023, Season of the Witch in August 2023, and Season of the Wish in November 2023, which had a mid-season update, Into the Light, in April 2024.
+Following this, expansion content remained in the game with only seasonal content being removed and placed into the DCV, with some minor exceptions (e.g., the Battleground activities from some seasons were retained and merged into the Vanguard Operations strike playlist).